4d/docs/website/translated_docs/es/Concepts/classes.md

 ### Function

-#### Syntax
+#### Sintaxis

 ```4d
 Function <name>({$parameterName : type; ...}){->$parameterName : type}
 // code
 ```

 Class functions are specific properties of the class.
-They are objects of the [4D.Function](API/formulaClass.md#about-4dfunction-objects) class.
+Son objetos de la clase [4D.Function](API/formulaClass.md#about-4dfunction-objects).

 In the class definition file, function declarations use the `Function` keyword, and the name of the function.
 The function name must be compliant with [property naming rules](Concepts/identifiers.md#object-properties).

 > **Tip:** Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features in the 4D code editor.
 For example, if you declare `Function _myPrivateFunction` in `MyClass`, it will not be proposed in the code editor when you type in `"cs.MyClass. "`.

 Immediately following the function name, [parameters](#parameters) for the function can be declared with an assigned name and data type, including the return parameter (optional).
-For example:
+Por ejemplo:

 ```4d
 Function computeArea($width : Integer; $height : Integer)->$area : Integer
 ```

 Within a class function, the `This` command is used as the object instance.
-For example:
+Por ejemplo:

 ```4d
 Function setFullname($firstname : Text; $lastname : Text)